-Today’s jobless claims report showed a slight declined to initial unemployment claims and an increased to continued claims while seasonally adjusted initial claims continued to trend below the closely watched 400K level.
+Today’s jobless claims report showed a decrease to initial jobless claims and an increase to continued unemployment claims as seasonally adjusted initial claims climbed back above the 300K level.

 Since the middle of 2008 though, two federal government sponsored “extended” unemployment benefit programs (the “extended benefits” and “EUC 2008” from recent legislation) have been picking up claimants that have fallen off of the traditional unemployment benefits rolls.